-In August 2005, the Board of Directors of the Company approved a policy of paying semi-annual dividends.
-The Company's dividend policy is, under normal circumstances and after taking into account the Company's cash flow and short and long term needs and objectives, to declare and pay dividends on the common shares averaging at least one-third of reported net earnings calculated over a period of years.
-The declaration of each dividend, however, is in the discretion of the Board of Directors which reserves the right to adjust or terminate the declaration and payment of dividends from time to time according to the prevailing business environment and cash needs of the Company.
+In 2005, Amerigo's Board of Directors approved a policy of paying semi-annual dividends.
+Amerigo's dividend policy is, under normal circumstances and after considering the Company's cash flow and short and long term needs and objectives, to declare and pay dividends on the common shares averaging at least one-third of reported net earnings calculated over a period of years.
+The declaration of each dividend, however, is in the discretion of Amerigo's Board of Directors which reserves the right to adjust or terminate the declaration and payment of dividends from time to time according to the prevailing business environment and cash needs of the Company.

-Pursuant to the Company's dividend policy, on September 1, 2005, the Company paid its first dividend of Cdn\$0.045 per common share.
-The Company also paid dividends of Cdn\$0.045 per common share on each of April 7, 2006 and September 1, 2006.
-The Company then paid dividends of Cdn\$0.065 per common share on each of April 4, 2007, August 31, 2007, April 2, 2008 and September 5, 2008.
+Pursuant to Amerigo's dividend policy, on September 1, 2005, the first dividend of Cdn\$0.045 per common share was paid.
+Amerigo also paid dividends of Cdn\$0.045 per common share on each of April 7, 2006 and September 1, 2006, and then paid dividends of Cdn\$0.065 per common share on each of April 4, 2007, August 31, 2007, April 2, 2008 and September 5, 2008.
+During the period 2005 to 2008, dividend payments totalled \$33.5 million.

-The Company suspended the payment of dividends in 2009 as a result of the global financial crisis and the precipitous drop in copper and molybdenum prices, all of which had an extremely adverse effect on the Company's financial results and its cash position.
+Amerigo suspended dividend payments in 2009 as a result of the global financial crisis and the precipitous drop in copper and molybdenum prices, all of which had an extremely adverse effect on the Company's financial results and liquidity.

-During 2011 the Company reinstated the payment of dividends, and paid semi-annual dividends of Cdn\$0.02 per common share on each of May 5, 2011, November 30, 2011, May 25, 2012 and November 29, 2012.
+In 2011, Amerigo reinstated the payment of dividends and paid semi-annual dividends of Cdn\$0.02 per common share on each of May 5, 2011, November 30, 2011, May 25, 2012 and November 29, 2012.
+During 2011 and 2012, dividend payments totalled \$13.7 million.

-In a May 7, 2013 Board meeting, the Company's directors decided that, due in part to volatility in the copper price, it would be prudent to defer the dividend decision until Q3-2013.
-In a November 6, 2013 Board meeting, the Company's directors decided that the Company should preserve cash rather than pay a dividend, given the Company's relatively low cash position at that time and its plan to fund a portion of the capital cost of the Cauquenes expansion through internal cash flow.
+In May 2013, Amerigo's Board of Directors decided that, due in part to volatility in the copper price, it would be prudent to defer the dividend decision until later that year, at which time the Board of Directors decided that the Company should preserve cash rather than pay a dividend, given the Company's relatively low cash position at that time and its plan to undertake the Cauquenes expansion.